-Methods of writing is a course designed to prepare students for college-level writing.
+This course is designed to prepare students for college-level writing.
 Students develop library skills, including the use of online databases for the purpose of research.
 Essay writing focuses on expository writing, critical analysis of literature, and an argumentative research-based paper with an emphasis on MLA citation practices.
 An oral presentation is also required.
 Placement in this class is based on department recommendation.